PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 0 9 * * 1-5 /path/to/python path/to/job_defense_shield.py --excessive-time-cpu --email -M della -r cpu > /path/to/log/excessive_time.log 2>&1
 ```

-The `--excessive-time-cpu` flag will trigger all of the alert of type `excessive-time-cpu-#`.
+The `--excessive-time-cpu` flag will trigger all of the alerts of type `excessive-time-cpu`.

 Because our alert only needs data for the `cpu` partition of the `della` cluster, we used `-M della -r cpu`.
 This is not necessary but by default the data for all clusters and all partitions is requested from the Slurm database.